 3) Reevaluation Fees

-For most permitted businesses, the permit is reviewed (reevaluated) every three years and updated as necessary.
-Reevaluation fees are charged according to Schedule A of Rule 210 based on the number and type of equipment.
-These reevaluation fees renew the operating permit for three more years and covers the costs of updating and evaluating the permit and the associated inspections and compliance monitoring.
-The fees are calculated in the same manner as the permit evaluation fees, except that there is a minimum flat fee.
-The invoice for this fee is sent with the final permit when it is reissued.
+For most permitted businesses, the operating permit is reviewed (reevaluated) and reissued every three years.
+The reevaluation fees cover the costs of updating the permit (as necessary) and the associated inspections and compliance monitoring for the 3-year period.
+Reevaluation fees are calculated in the same manner as the permit evaluation fees, and the invoice is sent when the final permit is reissued.

 1) Annual Emission Fee

-Annual emission fees are typically invoiced between January and June each year to all permitted stationary sources.
+Annual Emission fees are typically invoiced between January and June each year to all permitted stationary sources.
 The fee amount is based on the source’s actual emissions of criteria air pollutants (ROG, NOx, SOx, and PM) in the preceding year, as determined by the submitted data and operating records from the source’s throughput reports.
 For permitted businesses that emit less than 10 tons of criteria pollutants in a year, a flat fee is assessed.
-Facilities that emit more than 10 tons per year are assessed progressively higher fee amounts in accordance with Rule 210, Schedule B. Annual Emission fees are used to fund District programs such as air monitoring, air quality planning, emission inventory, business assistance, public education, emergency response, and special projects.
+Facilities that emit more than 10 tons per year are assessed progressively higher fee rates in accordance with Rule 210, Schedule B. Annual Emission fees are used to fund District programs such as air monitoring, the emission inventory, business assistance, public education, and emergency response.

 2) Annual Air Toxics Fee

-Similar to the annual emission fee described above, air toxics fees are assessed based on the emitted toxic air contaminants from a stationary source in the preceding year, as determined by the submitted data and operating records from the source’s throughput reports.
-These fees are typically invoiced with the annual emission fee between January and June each year to permitted stationary sources.
-Currently, sources that emit less than 2,000 pounds of toxic air contaminants are not assessed any fee under Schedule B. Annual Air Toxic emission fees are used for regulating air toxics and complying with Assembly Bill 2588.
+Similar to the Annual Emission fee described above, Air Toxics fees are assessed based on the emitted toxic air contaminants from a stationary source in the preceding year, as determined by the submitted data and operating records from the source’s throughput reports.
+Air Toxics fees are typically invoiced with the Annual Emission fee between January and June to permitted stationary sources.
+Sources that emit less than 2,000 pounds of toxic air contaminants are assessed a flat fee while larger sources of air toxics are assessed a higher fee rate.
+Annual Air Toxics fees are used for regulating air toxics and complying with Assembly Bill 2588.

-This fee only applies to large permitted sources, those with permitted or actual emissions greater than 10 tons per year.
-Fees are assessed according to Rule 210, Schedule B, and the fee is typically sent out every year in January.
-Annual Air Quality Attainment Planning fees help fund the preparation of mandated air quality plans necessary for the attainment and maintenance of ambient air quality standards.
+This fee only applies to large permitted sources — those with permitted or actual emissions greater than 10 tons per year.
+The Annual Air Quality Planning fees are issued every year in January, and they help fund the preparation of all mandated air quality plans necessary for the attainment and maintenance of state and federal ambient air quality standards.

 1) Source Test Fee

-Sources that require a compliance source test are assessed a fee for APCD staff to review source test plans and subsequent reports as well as to witness the test at the facility.
+Sources that require a compliance source test are assessed a fee for APCD staff to review source test plans, witness the test at the facility, and review the test results and report.
 An invoice is sent to the source after the source test has been conducted.

 2) School Public Notices